-The National Geographic Society, founded in 1888 for the increase and diffusion of geographic knowledge, is the world's largest nonprofit scientific and educational organization.
-Since its earliest days, the Society has used sophisticated communication technologies, from color photography to holography, to convey knowledge to its worldwide membership.
-The School Publishing Division supports the Society's mission by developing innovative education programs-ranging from traditional print materials to multimedia programs including CD-ROMs, videodiscs, and software.
-"National Geographic Geography & History," featured in each unit of this textbook, was designed and developed by the National Geographic Society's School Publishing Division.
+The National Geographic Society, founded in 1888 for the increase and diffusion of geographical knowledge, is the world's largest nonprofit scientific and educational organization.
+The Society uses sophisticated communication technologies to convey geographic knowledge to a worldwide membership.
+The School Publishing Division supports the Society's mission by developing innovative educational programs that range from traditional print materials to multimedia programs, including CD-ROMs, videos, and software.